-Gaetan Dugas, the man blamed for spreading HIV across North America in the 1980s, referred to as “Patient Zero”, in Randy Shilt’s book : And The Band Played On has been exonerated and it has been proven that hes was indeed not the initial source of the deadly virus on the continent, as the new study suggests.
+Gaetan Dugas, the man blamed for spreading HIV across North America in the 1980s, referred to as “Patient Zero” in Randy Shilt’s book: And The Band Played On has been exonerated and it has been proven that he was not the initial source of the deadly virus in America and Europe as a new study suggests.

 Research by a historian from the University of Cambridge in the UK and the genetic testing of decades-old blood samples by a team of US scientists has demonstrated that Dugas was not the epidemic’s ‘Patient Zero’.

 Before death, Dugas provided investigators a significant amount of personal information to assist with studies into whether AIDS was caused by sexually transmitted agent.

 McKay’s research suggests that this, combined with confusion between a letter and a number, contributed to the invention of Patient Zero and the global defamation of Dugas.
 This was further fueled by Shilts who intentionally created a scapegoat to sensationalize his novel And the Band Played On.

 Phil Tiemeyer, author of “Plane Queer” documented his interview with Michael Denneny, Shilts’ publisher.
 Denneny described the initial dismal prospects for “And The Band Played On” that motivated them to find a more creative way to promote the book.
 The solution was to use Patient Zero and present him as the handsome, promiscuous French-Canadian airline steward who may have brought AIDS to America.
 This was the pathway to the bestseller list, and it worked.